[ Updated Oct 31, 2023 ]

 It’s fair to say that if your B2B company is not using LinkedIn, you’re missing out on the chance to reach your target audience and grow your business.

 However, being active on LinkedIn is just half the battle.
 You need to understand what works best for your brand and what doesn’t.
 In short, you need LinkedIn analytics.

 That’s why we’ll show you how to use LinkedIn analytics to optimize and improve your organic performance.

 Psst!
-If you’re interested in analyzing the performance of your LinkedIn Ads, check out this post instead.
+If you’re interested in analyzing the performance of your LinkedIn Ads, check out our post about how to optimize your LinkedIn Ads campaigns instead.